nagydani/seedling/sprout/README.md

 to compile Seeds with Sprout, as the former is a proper subset of the latter.

-All Sprouts are written in the Sprout language, and thus can compile each other.
+All Sprouts are written in the Seed language, and thus can compile each other.
 Every computer architecture requires its own Sprout.
 Porting the entire Seed/Sprout/Seedling stack onto a new architecture only